What is hyperthyroidism?

-Hyperthyroidism (overactive thyroid) is a condition in which the thyroid gland makes too much thyroid hormone.
-The over-secretion of thyroid hormone leads to over-activity of the body's metabolism, causing sudden weight loss, a rapid or irregular heartbeat, sweating and nervousness or irritability.
+Hyperthyroidism (overactive thyroid) is a condition in which your child’s thyroid gland makes too much thyroid hormone.
+The over-secretion of thyroid hormone leads to over-activity of your child’s metabolism and can cause weight loss, a rapid or irregular heartbeat, sweating, nervousness, irritability, anxiety and decreased school performance.

-There is a very rare, but severe and life-threatening, form of hyperthyroidism called thyroid storm.
-This is a condition in which there are extremely high levels of thyroid hormone that can cause high fever, dehydration, diarrhea, rapid and irregular heart rate, shock and death, if not treated.
-Patients with thyroid storm are cared for in the intensive care unit with intravenous fluids, steroids, cold-iodine, beta-blockers and/or anti-thyroid medications.
+There is a very rare, but severe and life-threatening form of hyperthyroidism called thyroid storm.
+Children with this condition have extremely high levels of thyroid hormone that can cause high fever, dehydration, diarrhea, rapid and irregular heart rate, shock and even death, if not treated.
+Patients with thyroid storm are cared for in the intensive care unit with intravenous fluids, steroids, non-radioactive iodine, beta-blockers and/or anti-thyroid medications.

-The signs and symptoms of hyperthyroidism may be mild or severe, at times without relationship to the level of thyroid hormone.
-Some patients may have significant complaints with slightly elevated thyroid hormone levels, and some patients with significantly elevated thyroid hormone levels may have fewer symptoms than would be expected.
+Symptoms of hyperthyroidism may be mild or severe.
+In some cases, the severity of symptoms is not related to the level of thyroid hormone.
+Some children may have significant complaints with slightly elevated thyroid hormone levels, while others may report fewer symptoms with extremely elevated thyroid hormone levels.

 Symptoms of hyperthyroidism may include:

 - Increased heart rate or feeling the heart is "racing"

 - Increased blood pressure

 - Lighter and less frequent menstrual cycle for teens and young women